sachin21v/SlidingPanel/README.md

     let slidingPanel = SVSlidingPanelViewController()

-2. Assign the controller which you wnat to show in center panel
+2. Assign the controller which you want to show in center panel

     let  detailController  = UIStoryboard(name: "Main", bundle: nil).instantiateViewControllerWithIdentifier("SVDetailViewController") as!
 SVDetailViewController
     let navigation = UINavigationController(rootViewController:detailController)